-Join David Ross for an in-depth discussion in this video Select a Raspberry Pi camera, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Select a Raspberry Pi camera, part of Raspberry Pi: Home Monitoring and Control.

 - The Raspberry Pi Camera will be used…to do video streaming as well as taking pictures…of people that enter your home.…You'll be able to stream video to any web-based systems,…such as a smart phone, personal computer, tablet, etcetera.…The maximum picture resolution…will be 5 megapixels but you can…choose other resolutions such as 640x480…or 320x240 etcetera through software.…There are three different cameras…that can be connected to your Raspberry Pi's custom CSI bus…and each has a maximum resolution of 5 megapixels.…